Construction Heavy Equipment Hauling for All Machinery Types

 Frequently Asked Questions

-How do I prepare my construction equipment for safe transport?
+How do I prepare heavy construction machinery for transport?

 What permits are required to haul heavy construction equipment across state lines?

-What are the DOT tie-down requirements for transporting heavy equipment?
+What are the DOT tie-down requirements for hauling heavy equipment?